How to Make Pretzel Pie Crust

-A pretzel pie crust is wonderful when you want a sweet and salty dessert.
-It’s the cake version of having a drink with a salted rim!
+A pretzel pie crust is wonderful when you want to make your dessert both sweet and salty.
+It’s the dessert version of having a drink with a salted rim!

-I love using pretzel pie crust on all kinds of pie recipes: baked, no-bake, and ice cream pies.
-Try experimenting with this crust on any pie where you would normally use a graham cracker crust or Oreo crust for a surprise salty twist!
+I love using it on all kinds of pie recipes – baked, no-bake, and ice cream pies.
+Try using this crust anywhere you would normally use a graham cracker crust or Oreo crust for a surprise salty twist!

 Pretzel pie crust is super easy to make – so so much easier than a classic butter crust.

 The hardest part is crushing the pretzels, which I do in a mini food processor.
 I simply add all ingredients and start processing.

 If you don’t have a food processor, you can also crush pretzels by putting them into a Ziploc bag and rolling over them with a rolling pin.
 Then, you can mix in the other ingredients by hand.

 Even if you are using pretzel pie crust for a no-bake pie, I suggest baking the pie crust for about ten minutes at 350 F so the crust can set a little.
 If you don’t bake the crust at all, it will be harder to add the filling to the pie as the crust will be more crumby and may end up integrated into the filling.